 Easy to Understand 21 Offences, Penalties and Appeals Under GST

 17% of the total world population lives in India.
 Out of the 1.21 billion people only 2.05 crore Indians or 1.7 percent pay taxes.
-Again out of these 2.05 crore taxpayers 90% pay minuscule tax.
-In the light of this, Don’t we need tax compliance?
-GDP and Tax Revenue are two important pillars of Economy.
+Again out of these 2.05 crore taxpayers, 90% pay minuscule tax.
+In light of this, Don’t we need tax compliance?
+GDP and Tax Revenue are two important pillars of the Economy.

 India’s Gross Domestic Product Growth:

 One of the main contributing factors towards GDP is the number of goods produced and the price that they can call when they are sold.
-Production depends on 3 factors, land, labour and capital and when any one or more of them are limited, then the GDP becomes lesser than the normal.
-This is precisely why The LARR was passed i.e to strengthen India’s GDP.
+Production depends on 3 factors, land, labour and capital and when any one or more of them are limited, then the GDP becomes lesser than normal.
+This is precisely why The LARR was passed i.e. to strengthen India’s GDP.
 However, it would be fair to say that as far as GDP is concerned, in the last twenty-five years India has been outshined only by China.
 However, to emulate China’s growth curve in the coming years, India needs to increase its taxpayer base and reduce the burden of Indirect taxes which were for a long time monopolies of the middlemen or the agents.

 Hence, although GST increases tax compliance and increases operational costs, keeping in mind the demands of the future it for the time being seems the right step ahead.
 Powered by the GSTIN Network and the e-way bill, every transaction is now being recorded and tracked.
 The full cycle of a transaction from its source to the destination and vice versa is within the GST Radar now.
 Taxpayers must declare accurate details of their transactions to repel any concern or questions from the Tax Authorities.
 In this article, we throw light on the Offenses, Penalties, And Appeals In GST which every business owner should be aware of.